 From September onwards the weather begins to improve and warm up; migrating whales arrive just off the Whale Coast and fields of flowers brighten up the West Coast.

-For more information on when to go to Cape Town, use our detailed climate guide below.
+For more information on when to go to Cape Town, use our detailed climate guide below or simply enquire with one of our Africa Safari Experts.